matthewsides/Networking/README.md

 ### Cloud

-The cloud is collaborative as you can edit documents simintanouesly over the internet.
+The cloud is collaborative, allowing the alteraction of a document simintanouseasly

+mesh topology

 ### Cluster